 \subsection{Bandwidths and threshold selection}

-The threshold $\omega_n$ and bandwidth $h_{nk},\ k=1,\cdots,q$ are tuning parameters that control the balance between the bias and variance of our estimator $\widehat{\bm{\theta}}({\bf{t}})$.
+The threshold $\omega_n$ and bandwidths $h_{nk},\ k=1, \ldots, q$ are tuning parameters that control the balance between the bias and variance of the estimator $\widehat{\bm{\theta}}({\bf{t}})$.
 A larger value of $h_{nk}$ or smaller value of $\omega_n$ leads to more bias, whereas a larger value of $\omega_n$ or smaller value of $h_{nk}$ leads to a larger variance.
 Therefore, these tuning parameters must be appropriately selected.
-We provide a two-step procedure for the selection of these tuning parameters.